-Yes. this bread is definitely on the sweeter side.
+Yes.
+This polish Easter bread is definitely on the sweeter side.
 It has butter, sugar, eggs, and raisins, which gives it a nice sweet tone to it.
 However, it is not overly sweet, so you can enjoy it with other meals as well.

 How to decorate the top of easter paska bread?

-Braid, cross swirl, rosettes, there are so many different ways that you can decorate the paska.
-Also by combining 2 cups of powdered sugar and 3 tablespoons of lemon juice together to make a glaze for the top of the paska.
+Braid, cross swirl, rosettes, there are so many ways that you can decorate the paska.
+Also, by combining 2 cups of powdered sugar and 3 tablespoons of lemon juice together to make a glaze for the top of the paska.

 Also, add any sprinkles of your choice to make it fun and Easter themed!
 If you are a chocolate fan, you could melt some white or black chocolate and glaze the top as well.
 There are so many ways to top it, just go with what you like, it will taste amazingly delicious.

 If kept at room temperature, it will last for up to 3 days.
-To extend it for a longer time, we recommend to wrap it up and store in a dry place or refrigerate for up to 5-7 days.
+To extend it for a longer time, we recommend wrapping it up and store in a dry place or refrigerate for up to 5-7 days.